-David Green is one of baseball’s big “what if” stories.
+David Green was one of baseball’s big “what if” stories.
 The imposing Nicaraguan was often called “the next Roberto Clemente.”
 His talent has also been compared to that of Vladimir Guerrero, André Dawson, and Darryl Strawberry — even Willie Mays.
 Alas, personal troubles and nagging injuries stopped him from realizing this vast potential.
-Looking back in 2009, David said, “I received some blows and I made bad decisions.”
+Looking back in 2009, Green said, “I received some blows and I made bad decisions.”1

 This man came from a baseball bloodline.
 His father, Edward Green Sinclair, was one of the best Nicaraguan ballplayers of his era — or ever.
 Eduardo, as everyone called him, was an Afro-Caribbean from Bluefields on the nation’s English-influenced Atlantic coast.
 La Gacela Negra — The Black Gazelle — played from the early 1940s through the early 1960s.
 He starred in the outfield for the Cinco Estrellas club of Managua (the nine-time national champion from 1944 to 1954) and for the national amateur team.
 In order to understand David better, one should know the elder Green’s story too.

 David Alejandro Green, who was named for his paternal grandfather, was one of five boys and five girls born to Eduardo’s wife, Bertha Casaya.
 Bertha was a mestiza (of Indian and Spanish descent) from Managua.
 Although the main language spoken in Bluefields, even today, is an English-based Creole, the Green household spoke mostly Spanish.
 Nicaraguan journalist and broadcaster Tito Rondón recalled that Eduardo, even though his given name was English, “named his children in Spanish.
 He insisted his son was called Dah-VEED.”